caneparesearch/project_grainboundary/README.md

 is the folder containing the data involved of DFT calculation using Vienna Ab-initio Simulation Package (VASP).
 The subfolder are the materials, and contianing json file of each calculated structures.

 ### miller_shift.json
-This is the json file containing the original data for the <miller> surface or grain boundary.
+This is the json file containing the original data for the  surface or grain boundary.
 For slab model it contains
 - final_energy: calculated total energy of this structure
 - gamma: surface energy in Jouls per meter squared